zaalsabb/lidar2depth/README.md

-# Raytracing
+# Lidar2Depth
-Internal repository for projecting point cloud to depth map.
+Internal repository for projecting a lidar point cloud to a depth map.